quasarframework/quasar-framework.org/source/components/inner-loading.md

 > **Note**
 > In order for the spinner to be properly placed in the center of the element you want the loading display to show over, that element must have the `relative-position` CSS class declared.

->**Note**
+> **Note**
-> QInnerLoading must be the last element inside it's parent so it can appear on top of other content
+> QInnerLoading must be the last element inside it's parent so it can appear on top of the other content

 ## Installation
 Edit `/quasar.conf.js`: